rkdarst/hyvaapaivaa/vocabulary_words.rst

 Pronunciation
 -------------

 In Finnish, one letter has one sound.
-The exception is "ng" produces a new sound (and I'm sure a few more that I don't know about, but that's very rare).
+The exception is ``ng`` produces a new sound (and I'm sure a few more that I don't know about, but that's very rare).
 Pronunciation is reported to be somewhat as in Spanish, but you will quickly learn it.

-- ... but not always spoken as written!

 However, we must note that not all pronunciation is as is written in standard Finnish!
 Since dialects are used in all parts of Finland,